 Edward Kenway.
 His cameo in Blackbeard vs. Al Capone was so popular, there is a huge, increasing number of fans begging for him to have his own battle.

 Happens constantly during "Einstein vs. Hawking", obviously.
 For example, p-brane (pronounced the same as pea-brain) is a vital element in string theory.
-Also, 'relatively blown' refers to Einstein's best known theory (relativity).
+Also, 'relatively blown' and 'Albert E equals MC square' refers to Einstein's best known theory (relativity).

 Said to the Wright Brothers: "You might fly like a hawk, but you fight like a kitty!"